-User's Guide and Software Reference

-For the basic and advanced configuration of your BinTec Router (Internet connection or WAN partner configuration), consult the User's Guide of your router or the Software Reference.
+User's Guide and For the basic and advanced configuration of your BinTec Router (Internet con-Software Reference nection or WAN partner configuration), consult the User's Guide of your router or the Software Reference.
 In this document the IPSec relevant configuration is described only.